bondingshouldbefree/.github/profile/README.md

   <img src="include/logolight.png" alt="openwrtmptcp Logo">
 </picture>

-FusionLink Multipath Bonding based on Multipath TCP (MPTCP) is a set of programmes that utilises MPTCP, providing advanced network aggregation and redundancy capabilities.
-This project leverages an upstream kernel and is currently focused on supporting all OpenWrt-supported devices, Teltonika RUTX series and Teltonika RUTM series devices.
+BondingShouldBeFree bonding solution based on Multipath TCP (MPTCP) is a set of programmes that utilises MPTCP, providing advanced network aggregation and redundancy capabilities.
+This project leverages an upstream kernel and is currently focused on supporting conventional Linux distributions, all OpenWrt-supported devices, Teltonika RUTX series and Teltonika RUTM series devices.
 The main goal of FusionLink bonding is to combine multiple internet connections into a single connection to improve both bandwidth throughput and network reliability.
 By aggregating multiple internet breakouts, users can achieve better performance and maintain connectivity even if one of the connections fails.

 ## Key Features